adambiltcliffe/codex/readme.md

 # Game features not implemented:

+Retarget attack if original target dies (do once sparkshot and overpower tests written)

 Change target of attack if original target dies when attack declared

 One reshuffle per main phase limit